 How to edit the directory?

-Anyone with editing access can add methods, review a method and vote on it.
-All editings and votes are public.
+Anyone with editing access can add methods, review a method, and vote on it.
+All edits and votes are public.
 There is no hidden part of the directory.

 The editor interface of the directory is available at https://gitlab.com/numerical-cognition/methods-editor